-Rhizobia are bacteria that enter into an intimate symbiosis with leguminous plants, resulting in the formation of root nodules, in which the bacteria reduce N2 to ammonia, which is then taken up by the plant, stimulating growth.
-As the plants senesce, rhizobia from the nodules are released into the soil where they can re-initiate the nodulation process.
-The infection of legume roots and stimulation of nodule development by rhizobia requires a dialogue to be established between the bacteria and the plant roots.
-One aspect of this involves attraction of the rhizobia to legume roots and their specific attachment to root hairs.
-A second aspect is that the legume roots secrete chemical signals (flavonoids and related compounds).
+Rhizobia are bacteria that enter into an intimate symbiosis with leguminous plants, formation of root nodules, in which the bacteria reduce N2 to ammonia, which is the plant, stimulating growth.
+As the plants senesce, rhizobia from the nodules are soil where they can re-initiate the nodulation process.
+The infection of legume stimulation of nodule development by rhizobia requires a dialogue to be between the bacteria and the plant roots.
+One aspect of this involves attraction of legume roots and their specific attachment to root hairs.
+A second aspect is that resulting in the then taken up by released into the roots and established the rhizobia to the legume roots secrete chemical signals (flavonoids and related compounds).
 These are recognised by rhizobia, stimulating the synthesis of nodulation (Nod) factors, which are acylated chitin oligomers that are decorated with various chemical groups.
 These Nod factors induce plant responses at extremely low concentrations.
 One of the earliest observed responses of Nod factors added to legume roots is the induction of an oscillation of calcium levels in and around nuclei of root hairs.
 A second and independent response induced by Nod factors is an influx of calcium at the root-hair tip and this requires both higher levels of Nod factors and higher structural specificity of Nod factors.
 The calcium oscillation is required for both nodule development and infection, whereas the calcium influx appears to be specifically associated with initiation of plant-made infection structures.
 Secreted rhizobial proteins and polysaccharides also play important roles in enabling the rhizobia to initiate infection of legume roots usually via root hairs.
 Multiple mechanisms of plant bacterial signalling are important to minimise infection by those soil bacteria that will not confer the selective advantage of symbiotic nitrogen fixation.
-I will explain recent work describing the identification of legume genes associated with these early stages of infection, revealing roles for signalling kinases, cytoskeletal rearrangements, and localised induction of plant-cell-wall remodelling
+I will explain recent work describing the identification of legume genes associated with these early stages of infection, revealing roles for signalling kinases, cytoskeletal rearrangements, and localised induction of plant-cell-wall remodelling enzymes.